mmcclimon/mcclimon.org/content/bio.md

 # Bio

-Michael McClimon is a software developer at [Fastmail](//www.fastmail.com), working mostly in Perl (for now).
+Michael McClimon is a senior software developer at [Fastmail](//www.fastmail.com), working mostly in Perl (for now).
 He's also a recovering music theorist, having previously held a teaching position at [Furman University](//www.furman.edu).
 He holds a PhD in theory from Indiana University, where he wrote a